FionaWright/CherryPip/README.md

 - See a specific pixels value using readback system
 - Two furnace tests
 - See different parts of the path tracer using Debug Buffer system (Normals, Albedo, HitDist, RNG, FirstBounceDirection, etc)
+- Lambertian, Glossy and Glass lighting models
+- Environment maps with support for Panoramic and Octohedral Equal-Area

 ## Progress